-Part III Cost of Goods Sold (see instructions) 33 Method(s) used to value closing inventory: a Cost b Lower of cost or market c Other (att ach ex planation) 34 Was there any change in determining quantities, costs, or valuations between opening and closing inventor If "Yes," attach explanation ory? . 🗌 Yes 🗌 No 35 Inventory at beginning of year.
-If different from last year's closing inventory, attach explanation 35 36 Purchases less cost of items withdrawn for personal use 36 37 Cost of labor.
-Do not include any amounts paid to yourself 37 38 Materials and supplies 38 , 39 Other costs 39 40 Add lines 35 through 39 40 41 Inventory at end of year 41 42 Part Cost of goods sold.
+Page 2 Part III Cost of Goods Sold (see instructions) 33 Method(s) used to c Other (attach explanation) value closing inventory: a Cost b Lower of cost or market Was there any change in determining quantities, costs, or valuations between opening and closing inventory?
+No If "Yes," attach explanation Inventory at beginning of year.
+If different from last year's closing inventory, attach explanation . . .
+Purchases less cost of items withdrawn for personal use 36 37 Cost of labor.
+Do not include any amounts paid to yourself . . .
+37 38 Materials and supplies .
+39 39 41 Inventory at end of year . .
+41 Cost of goods sold.
 Subtract line 41 from line 40.
-Enter the result here and on line 4 Information on Your Vehicle.
-Complete this part only if you are claiming car or are not required to file Form 4562 for this business.
-See the instructions for line Form 4562.
-43 When did you place your vehicle in service for business purposes? (month/day/year) 07 / 15 / 2 2013 44 Of the total number of miles you drove your vehicle during 2023, enter the number of miles you used your vehicle o for: a Business665 b Commuting (see instructions)0 c 0 Other 12,7 97 a 45 Business 665 b Commuting (see instructions) 0 c c Was your vehicle available for personal use during off-duty hours?
-97 к. н 🗸 Yes 45 Was your vehicle available for personal use during off-duty hours? н н ✓ Yes ✓ Yes 🗌 No 45 46 47a Was your vehicle available for personal use during off-duty hours?
-8 8 • • ✓ Yes ✓ Yes ✓ Yes □ No □ No 45 46 47a Was your vehicle available for personal use during off-duty hours? .
-Do you (or your spouse) have another vehicle available for personal use? .
-Do you have evidence to support your deduction? .
-If "Yes," is the evidence written? . • • ✓ Yes ✓ Yes ✓ Yes ✓ Yes No No No 45 46 47a b Was your vehicle available for personal use during off-duty hours? • • ✓ Yes ✓ Yes ✓ Yes ✓ Yes No No No
+Enter the result here and on line 4 .
+Information on Your Vehicle.
+Complete this part only if you are claiming car or truck expenses on line 9 and are not required to file Form 4562 for this business.
+See the instructions for line 13 to find out if you must file Form 4562.
+When did you place your vehicle in service for business purposes? (month/day/year) 07 / 15 / 2013 Of the total number of miles you drove your vehicle during 2024, enter the number of miles you used your vehicle for: Business b Commuting (see instructions) c Other 12,811 No Was your vehicle available for personal use during off-duty hours? . .
+No Do you (or your spouse) have another vehicle available for personal use?. . . .
+No b If "Yes," is the evidence written?
+Other Expenses.
+List below business expenses not included on lines 8-26, line 27b, or line 30.
+Total other expenses.
+Enter here and on line 27a .
+48